 OmahaStreetcar.org

 The Omaha streetcar is a transportation infrastructure project that will spur growth and economic development in Omaha’s downtown and midtown areas.
 The Omaha streetcar is a joint effort of the City of Omaha and the Omaha Streetcar Authority.
-This new transit system is expected to be operational in late 2026.
+This new transit system is expected to be operational in 2028.

 We are building momentum in Omaha.